lukewarlow/tailwind-scroll-behavior/README.md

 This plugin generates [scroll-behavior](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) classes.

+Note: As of TailwindCSS v3 these utilities are included by default.

 A `scroll-smooth` and `scroll-auto` class will be created.

 It is recommended that you use `scroll-smooth` in combination with Tailwind's `motion-safe` variant.